Google has confirmed its successor to the Nexus phones. It's called Pixel, and it's your next digital assistant.

 In previous years, Google’s in-house phones have typically appealed to those who don’t want lots of vendor-provided add-on software, and who instead prefer a clean slate style experience.
 But with the Pixel, Google is changing its approach, offering a much more unique experience in the shape of its digital assistant AI that's baked into the very fabric of the Pixel phones.

-While the digital assistant will eventually make its way to other Android devices, for launch it is a Pixel exclusive, which makes it an enticing offering for passionate early adopters and anyone keen to see where Google sees its future heading.
+While the digital assistant will eventually make its way to other Android devices, and has been confirmed for the LG G6, for launch it is a Pixel exclusive, which makes it an enticing offering for passionate early adopters and anyone keen to see where Google sees its future heading.